tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">identifiedBy</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/iri/identifiedBy">http://rs.tdwg.org/dwc/iri/identifiedBy</a></td></tr>
     <tr><td>Definition</td><td>A person, group, or organization who assigned the dwc:Taxon to the subject.</td></tr>
     <tr><td>Comments</td><td>When used in the context of an Event (such as in the Humboldt Extension), the subject consists of all of the dwc:Organisms related to the Event.
-Terms in the dwciri namespace are intended to be used in RDF with non-literal objects.</td></tr>
+Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td></tr>
     <tr><td>Examples</td><td></td></tr>
   </tbody>
 </table>